liferay/clay/clayui.com/content/docs/css-framework/satellites/cards.md

 ### Clickable Checkbox Card

-<p>To make the whole card clickable just wrap the checkbox and card in:</p>
+<p>To make the whole card clickable, Wrap the checkbox and card in the markup shown below:</p>

 <div class="row">
 	<div class="col-4">